Skip to content

 There are said to be three main ways to sequester carbon:

-1. Biological, which is the storage of carbon dioxide in biological-based ‘carbon sinks’ including plants (vegetation), soils and water bodies.
-This is the form of carbon sequestration that Carbon Sync’s carbon farming projects are based around.
+Biological is the storage of carbon dioxide in biological-based ‘carbon sinks’ including plants (vegetation), soils and water bodies.
+Carbon Sync’s carbon farming projects are based on this form of carbon sequestration.

 The soil carbon sequestration process